Dr Paul Colby

 - Vita: download vita

-A native of Texas, Paul Colby came of age in the suburbs east of Denver, Colorado, under the lordly brow of Mount Evans.
+A native of Texas, Paul Colby came of age in the suburbs east of Denver, Colorado.
 He spent many hours combing the fiction shelves in the Cherry Creek High School library, trying to discover what great literature looks and sounds like.
-This personal grail-quest led to a Ph.
-D in American literature from Duke University in May 1995.
-Shortly afterward, he began his career as an instructor of writing and literature in the N.C.
+This personal grail-quest eventually led to a Ph.
+D in American literature from Duke University.
+In the fall of 1995, shortly after receiving his degree, he began his career as an instructor in the N.C.
 State English Department.

 In the literature classroom, Dr. Colby uses a Socratic method which he has been refining over the course of his career.
 He begins with what his students already know from their solitary reading experience, then helps them deepen the experience by using their own ability to think, feel, and make connections.
 As one student put it, “I liked how he did not focus mainly on the parts of each piece such as character development, theme, language, symbolism, etc., but incorporated all parts of the work into the discussions in order to give the student an opportunity to gain a greater understanding of the literature and its message.”
 Another student spoke of Dr. Colby’s “great ability to encourage class participation through his questions and reforming of his questions.”
 Yet another student summed up his experience in Dr. Colby’s class in this way: “He seems to like teaching this subject and is very comfortable in doing so, which went a long way in keeping me interested.
 I may become an avid reader now.”